bukka/php-fann/README.md

 ```
 to the php.ini

-### Intallation on Windows
+### Windows

-Precompiled binary `dll` libraries for php-fann and libfann are available on (the official Windows download site for PECL packages)[http://windows.php.net/downloads/pecl/releases/fann/].
+Precompiled binary `dll` libraries for php-fann and libfann are available on [the official Windows download site for PECL packages](http://windows.php.net/downloads/pecl/releases/fann/).
 The compiled version of libfann is 2.2.

 ## Examples